Care of the Government Historic Estate

 - ensure that the historic environment is included in climate change action plans

-The biennial report produced by each department is submitted to DOE.
-We then consider this information and provide a composite report to the Environment Committee of the Assembly.
+The biennial report produced by each department is submitted to DfC.
+We then consider this information and provide a composite report to the Communities Committee of the Assembly.
 Since the introduction of the Protocol two biennial reports have been produced.